 Q. What do you wear when shooting weddings?

-This is open for discussion and will be dependant on your wedding, we are equally happy to work in formal wear, barefoot on the beach or with gumboots in the forest.
+This is open for discussion and will depend on your wedding, we are equally happy to work in formal wear, barefoot on the beach or with gumboots in the forest.

 Q. How many hours are typically required to capture the wedding?

 This will all come down to personal preference.
 While some couples may just want the highlights others prefer a more detailed collection.
 All of our packages include retouching where applicable, and treatment and cropping to provide you with a comprehensive photo bundle.

 The longer we are there, the greater the variety of shots we can capture.
 Packages are highly customisable according to your requirements and budget.

 Q. How many group shots do people request?

 The amount of group shots can vary greatly, typically this will only be a handful of the closest family and friends but it can be as many as 30 individual shots which can take up to 3-5 minutes each depending on the size of the group and how quickly the parties can be rallied - it is important to remember that this will take up some bridal party shoot if it is not decided on prior to the day.